Boone Pickens Stadium

-Boone Pickens Stadium (previously known as Lewis Field) has been home to the Oklahoma State University Cowboys football team in rudimentary form since 1919, and as a complete stadium since 1920.
-Aligned in an east-west direction since 1920, the field is the oldest in the Big 12 Conference.
+Boone Pickens Stadium (previously known as Lewis Field) is a college football stadium in the south central United States, located on the campus of Oklahoma State University in Stillwater, Oklahoma.
+It has been home to OSU Cowboys football in rudimentary form since 1919, and as a complete stadium since 1920.
+With an unorthodox east–west alignment since 1920, the field is the oldest in the Big 12 Conference.

-With the resurgence of Cowboy football, sparked by the 2001 victory over the Oklahoma Sooners in the annual Bedlam Series game and the subsequent 2002 Houston Bowl season, interest grew for a major overhaul of Lewis Field.
+With the resurgence of Cowboy football, sparked by consecutive victories over the rival Oklahoma Sooners in the annual Bedlam Series in 2001 and 2002, followed by a win in the Houston Bowl, interest grew for a major overhaul of Lewis Field.
 An ambitious fund-raising project for the renovation dubbed "The Next Level" became the flagship effort of the Oklahoma State athletic department.

-The stadium has a capacity of 53,885.
+The stadium has a seating capacity of 53,885.

 The "Lewis Field" era

 Oklahoma State, then known as Oklahoma A&M, first began playing at what would become the original Lewis Field in 1901.
-Located just north of Morrill Hall and originally known simply as "Athletic Field," it was renamed Lewis Field in 1914 after Lowery Laymon Lewis, a former dean of veterinary medicine and science and literature and one of the most popular figures in the school’s history.
+Located just north of Morrill Hall and originally known simply as "Athletic Field," it was renamed Lewis Field in 1914 after Lowery Laymon Lewis, a former dean of veterinary medicine and science and literature and one of the most popular figures in the school's history.
 In addition to his duties as dean and instructor at OAMC, Lewis served as the school's acting president in 1914.
 Under his brief administration, OAMC established the first school of commerce and marketing in the nation and developed experimental stations around the state.
 In addition to naming the field after him, the students also dedicated the 1914 yearbook, its first, to Lewis.

-Lewis Field was relocated to its current site at Boone Pickens Stadium for the 1919 season, following a traditional north-south orientation.
+Lewis Field was relocated to its current site at Boone Pickens Stadium for the 1919 season, following a traditional north–south orientation.
 In 1920, the school constructed a wooden 8,000-seat grandstand, which approximately corresponds to the lower level of the current facility's north grandstand.
-The field's orientation was adjusted to an east-west direction to mitigate the impact of strong prevailing winds.
+The field's orientation was adjusted to an east–west direction to mitigate the impact of strong prevailing winds.
 It stands as one of only a few major stadiums in the United States with goals positioned at both the east and west ends.
 Notably, it is the lone stadium with this orientation within the Big 12.
 As a result, the sun provides a strategic advantage to the team defending the west end zone during sunny afternoon games, while the team defending the east goal must contend with direct and intense sunlight glare.